0xAX/linux-insides/interrupts/interrupts-9.md

 * Top half;
 * Bottom half;

 Once the Linux kernel was one of the ways the organization postprocessing, and which was called: `the bottom half` of the processor, but now it is already not actual.
 Now this term has remained as a common noun referring to all the different ways of organizing deferred processing of an interrupt.The deferred processing of an interrupt suggests that some of the actions for an interrupt may be postponed to a later execution when the system will be less loaded.
 As you can suggests, an interrupt handler can do large amount of work that is impermissible as it executes in the context where interrupts are disabled.
-That's why processing of an interrupt can be splitted on two different parts.
+That's why processing of an interrupt can be split on two different parts.
 In the first part, the main handler of an interrupt does only minimal and the most important job.
 After this it schedules the second part and finishes its work.
-When the system is less busy and context of the processor allows to handle interrupts, the second part starts its work and finishes to process remaing part of a deferred interrupt.
+When the system is less busy and context of the processor allows to handle interrupts, the second part starts its work and finishes to process remaining part of a deferred interrupt.

 There are three types of `deferred interrupts` in the Linux kernel: